pensjonatus/flash-fiction/blog/the-end-of-the-world-2.md

 ---
-title: 'The End of the World'
+title: The End of the World
 date: '2016-10-31'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 It is the end of the world, but there is no fire in the sky or people screaming.